VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 Although it is possible to organize a big project with makefile, it is not an easy job to create such a makefile manually.
-When we need to maintain a large-scale source code directory tree, the makefile maintenance work can greatly increase.
+When we need to maintain a large-scale source code directory tree, the makefile maintenance work will greatly increase.
 Therefore, the Free Software Foundation's GNU project has developed the Autoconf/Automake tool for many software projects which is based on the C and C++ language.
-Using this tool, we may automatically generate the makefile, and can check the system configuration information, which helps enhancement the customizability of the software.
+Using this tool, we can automatically generate the makefile, and can check the system configuration information, which helps enhancement the customizability of the software.